 - Cook the onions in the pot at medium heat until caramelized, about 15 minutes.

-- Add the mushrooms and cook until soft, about 5 minutes, then stir in the remaining ingredients except cheese and steak.
+- Add the mushrooms and cook until soft, about 5 minutes, then stir in the remaining ingredients except steak.

 - Reduce the heat to medium-low and simmer for 10 minutes.